Masses and radiative decay widths of the $D_{s0}^*(2317)$ and $D_{s1}^{\prime}(2460)$ and their bottom analogs: Detailed interactions

 \section{Detailed interactions}

-In this section, we provide the quark-model descriptions of the bare $c\bar s$/$\bar b s$ cores in Subsec.~\ref{sec:c/bsint}, the effective Lagrangian calculations of the $D^{(*)}K$/$B^{(*)}\bar{K}$ self-interactions in Subsec.~\ref{sec:DKint} and the couplings between the bare states and the $D^{(*)}K/B^{(*)}\bar{K}$ in Subsec.~\ref{sec:DKbareCoup}, respectively.
+In this section, we provide the quark-model descriptions of the bare $c\bar s$/$\bar b s$ cores in Sec.~\ref{sec:c/bsint}, the effective Lagrangian calculations of the $D^{(*)}K$/$B^{(*)}\bar{K}$ self-interactions in Sec.~\ref{sec:DKint} and the couplings between the bare states and the $D^{(*)}K/B^{(*)}\bar{K}$ in Sec.~\ref{sec:DKbareCoup}, respectively.
 To implement these detailed interactions into the coupled-channel Schr{\"o}dinger equations, one can then study the unquenched effects of the $D_{s0}^*(2317)$, $D_{s1}^{\prime}(2460)$, and their bottom analogs.